 A TIP TO REMEMBER..

-But, remember that when you find both the skin care ingredients you should never mix in one product together, you need not to worry about that because then the company has manufactured them in safe amounts and that won’t irritate your skin.
-You just don’t have to use two different products with these ingredients.
+But, remember that when you find both the skincare ingredients you should never mix in one product together, you need not worry about that because then the company has manufactured them in safe amounts and they won’t irritate your skin.
+You just don’t have to use two different products with these ingredients and layer them on.

 Voila!
-If you come to this part of the post, i assure you that you’re skincare routine is now safe and best.
+If you come to this part of the post, I assure you that your skincare routine is now safe and best.